ehotaling/Disease_Prediction/Readme.md

 1. Unzip the file.
 2. Rename the file to `training_data.csv` if needed.
+3. Create a `data/` directory in the project root if it doesn't already exist.
-3. Move the file to the project’s `data/` directory:
+4. Move the file to the project’s `data/` directory:
     `Disease_Prediction/data/training_data.csv`

 > This file is required for all stages of the pipeline, including data cleaning, training, and prediction.
 It is not included in the repository due to licensing and file size.